 MEDIA CENTER COORDINATORS

-My name is Samantha Rivera, I am junior at UNC-Chapel Hill.
+My name is Samantha Rivera, I am senior at UNC-Chapel Hill.
 My majors are Management & Society and Global Studies and I am minoring in Arabic.
 I chose to combine two of my passions together in my studies.
 I would like to work abroad in the future or with a nonprofit that assists refugees.
 I am of Salvadorian heritage and feel passionate about spreading cultural awareness.
 I believe learning more about each other’s cultures brings more unity.
 I look forward to my growth within Carolina Navigators, as this organization aligns with my goals of promoting international education through these culture kits.
 I hope to inspire others to go out into world and explore new things!